Ex10si0n/machine-learning/README.md

 	* Introduction to Tensorflow / PyTorch
 	* CNN: NN with image processing
 	* Introduction to Data Augmentation
-	* Breif introduction to miscellaneous Neural Networks
+	* Brief introduction to miscellaneous Neural Networks